firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/numeric-functions.md

 ```
 SELECT
-    TAN(90)
+    TAN(90);
 ```

-**Returns:** -1.995200412208242
+**Returns**: `-1.995200412208242`

 ## TRUNC

 Returns the rounded absolute value of a numeric value.
-The returned value will always be rounded to less than the original value.&#x20;
+The returned value will always be rounded to less than the original value.

 **Syntax**